 Psi Beta is a national honors society in psychology for community colleges.
-It is a member of the Association of College Honor Societies, and it is affiliated with the American Psychological Association (APA) and the American Psychological Society (APS).
+Psi Beta is affiliated with the American Psychological Association (APA) and the American Psychological Society (APS).
+It is also a member of the Association of College Honor Societies.
 Membership is offered to students who are Psychology majors meeting the following criteria:

-- they have completed at least 3 psychology courses at HCC - they have an overall G.P.A. of 3.5 or higher - they have achieved grades of B+ or better in all Psychology courses
+- they have completed at least 3 psychology courses at HCC - they have an overall G.P.A. of 3.5 or higher - they have achieved grades of B or better in all Psychology courses

-Students must demonstrate a genuine interest in psychology and high standards in personal behaviors.
+Additionally, students must demonstrate a genuine interest in psychology and high standards in personal behaviors, and they must be endorsed by at least one member of the HCC psychology faculty.